 Filter Menus are used to only show a subset of data from the data source.
 Add a filter menu to a page and any data being shown on charts/tables on the page can be filtered based on the value in the filter.
 When you create a data filter you also need to add a filter item.
 Filter items are used to define the data source and column the filter value is applied to.
 As you can have more than one chart/table on a page and each could have a different data source then you can have multiple filter items for each data filter.

 As an example, you have set-up a chart on a page that when you click on it you want to show a table that only shows rows that match the category value.
 You can do this by creating a chart on the Top Page and creating the table on the Drilldown page.
 On the Drilldown page you also need to create a menu filter, let’s call it Filter1.
 On the chart configuration, you need to set the To Page to be the drill down page and the category filter will be Filter1.
-Then on the table you need to set-up the datasource and on Filter1 you also need to create a filter item that references the same data source and select the column that the filter value should be applied to.
+Then on the table you need to set-up the data source and on Filter1 you also need to create a filter item that references the same data source and select the column that the filter value should be applied to.

 Drill down menus are used to enable a user to navigate to a different page and set a filter on the data being viewed.
-You need to set a datasource for where the menu values will come from.
+You need to set a data source for where the menu values will come from.
 And then configure which page and filter menu on the target page the data users selection should be passed to.

 Setting Up a Dashboard for Roles

-In Version 7 you can configure the home page to show dashboards that are specific to a user’s functional role(s) or the type of BusinessOptix user they are.
+You can configure the home page to show dashboards that are specific to a user’s functional role(s) or the type of BusinessOptix user they are.

 Setting-Up a Dashboard by BusinessOptix User Type